graearea/graearea.github.io/big-col-flashy-lights.md

 # BigCol's Flashy LED Lights
 ![big-col](img/big-col.PNG)

-Caterham standard caravan rear lights are pretty terrible. the LED versions are excellent, I have a pair, but they're currently £520 and rarely in stock. one of my friend's (BigCol) bought some of these: https://fristom.com/en/offer/rear-lamps/ft-320-led/ which look great and have animated sequential indicators (video on their site).
+Caterham standard caravan rear lights are pretty terrible. the LED versions are excellent, I have a pair, but they're currently £520 and rarely in stock. one of my friend's (BigCol) bought some of these: [here](https://fristom.com/en/offer/rear-lamps/ft-320-led/) which look great and have animated sequential indicators (video [here](https://www.youtube.com/watch?v=D6HZJRQdKpQ)).
 ![back-cowl](img/back-cowl.jpg)

 ## How much?